 Students acquire a basis for understanding the structure and function of healthy, normal human anatomy and human physiology.
-Students successfully completing the class should have the ability to link the 6 levels of organization in the human body from chemical level to the systemic level; to define homeostasis and explain the importance; to describe the importance of ions in the body and associate the importance of electrolyte interactions; to relate the structures and functions of normal body systems, to approach and examine sources to stay current in emerging information about the human body.
-Prerequisite: GS 112 or BI 211, or a year of high school Biology.
+Students learn the ability to link the 6 levels of organization in the human body from chemical level to the systemic level; to define homeostasis and explain the importance; to describe the importance of ions in the body and associate the importance of electrolyte interactions; to relate the structures and functions of normal body systems, to approach and examine sources to stay current in emerging information about the human body.
+Prerequisite: GS 112 or BI 112 or BI 211, or a year of high school Biology.